 Set up the text stamp.
-For details, refer to "To Set Up Text Stamp"
+For details, refer to "To Set Up Text Stam.

-(p.141).
+For details, refer to "To Set Up Text Stamp" (p.141).

 If the selected image is protected, the processed image is saved as a new image and the confirmation dialog does not appear.